Actress Rita Wilson undergoes double mastectomy for breast cancer

-LOS ANGELES Rita Wilson, the actress and wife of actor Tom Hanks, said she underwent a double mastectomy and reconstructive surgery after being diagnosed with an invasive form of breast cancer.
+LOS ANGELES, April 14 Rita Wilson, the actress and wife of actor Tom Hanks, said she underwent a double mastectomy and reconstructive surgery after being diagnosed with an invasive form of breast cancer.

 "I am recovering and most importantly, expected to make a full recovery.
 Why?
 Because I caught this early, have excellent doctors and because I got a second opinion," the 58-year-old said in a statement given to People magazine on Tuesday.